 I shared it, and an old friend saw it, told me more about Peter, and pointed me at his YouTube channel (thank you very much, Chris McCullough).
 I started listening to one after another of his videos, but I didn’t become a patron until quite some time after I had become a patron for Home Free.

-I do enjoy much of Peter’s music, but mostly the ones that he does with Tim Foust…these four:
+I do enjoy much of Peter’s music, but mostly the ones that he does with Tim Foust (of Home Free)…these five:

 There you have it!
-These are my favorite people to listen to, and my favorite Minecraft map-maker.
-I hope maybe I’ve inspired you to become a patron for someone you really enjoy on YouTube (very many of those people have Patreon accounts), or for someone else you may know of who could use your support. 🙂
+These are some my favorite songsters to listen to (I have other favorites as well, but none of them use Patreon).
+I hope maybe I’ve inspired you to become a patron for someone you really enjoy watching and listening to on YouTube or other platforms, whom you may know of who could use your support. 🙂